MuntashirAkon/AppManager/docs/pt-BR/guide/settings-page.md

 ### Remover todas as regras
 Opção de um clique para remover todas as regras configuradas no App Manager.
 Isso ativará todos os componentes bloqueados, as opções de aplicativos serão definidas para seus valores padrão e as permissões serão concedidas.

+## Installer
+Installer specific options

+### Show users in installer
+For root/ADB users, a list of users will be displayed before installing the app.
+The app will be installed only for the specified user (or all users if selected).

+### Sign APK
+Whether to sign the APK files before installing the app.
+See [APK signing](#apk-signing) section above to configure signing.

+### Install location
+Choose APK install location.
+This can be one of _auto_, _internal only_ and _prefer external_.
+Depending on Android version, the last option may not always install the app in the external storage.

+### Installer App
+Select the installer app, useful for some apps which explicitly checks for installer.
+This only works for root/ADB users.

 ## Backup/Restauração
 Configurações relacionadas a [backup/restauração][backup_restore].